 Main activities during the 2019-2021 period:

-Develop a first version of a regional action plan on marine litter in the Arctic:
+Develop a first version of a Regional Action Plan on marine litter in the Arctic:

-Compile and disseminate information from various sources, including from the Desktop Study on Marine Litter (Phase I), the UNEP Regional Seas Design Guide, national and regional efforts, other guidelines, as relevant.
+Compile and disseminate information from various sources, including from the Desktop Study on Marine Litter (Phase I), national and regional efforts, other guidelines (e.g. UNEP Regional Seas Design Guide), as relevant.

-Take into account.commonly accepted principles and approaches that provide justification for efforts to combat marine litter e.g. precautionary principle/approach, the plluter pays principle, the ecosystem approach, stakeholder engagement, and communication & outreach.
+Take into account the ecosystem approach.

-Consider the themes listed below for guidance in developing a stepwise approach in selecting action measures.
+Consider the themes listed below for potential sections of the Action Plan as guidance in developing a stepwise approach in selecting action measures.
 It is preferable that actions be supported by scientific assessments on marine litter at the regional level to allow baselines to be set:

 Actions to combat sea-based sources of marine litter